 Students will be evaluated on their performance level during their time at the clinical site.
-Evaluation forms will be submitted and reviewed by the Program Director (PD) and Director of Clinical Education (DCE) biweekly.
-Identified clinical deficiencies will be addressed with the student on an individual basis at the time of the noted deficiency and a clinical remediation plan will be developed.
-At the conclusion of each semester, the Director of Clinical Education will review each student's clinical performance using an evaluation form noting the student's competency level for each learning domain.
+Evaluation forms/daily activity logs will be submitted by the clinical preceptor and/or clinical instructor weekly.
+The evaluation forms/daily activity logs will be reviewed by the Program Director (PD) and Director of Clinical Education (DCE).
+Identified clinical deficiencies will be addressed with the student on an individual basis at the time of the noted deficiency and/or upon review of the evaluation forms/daily activity logs.
+A clinical remediation plan will be developed based on the individual deficiencies, and may be discussed with clinical instructors and clinical preceptors.
+At the conclusion of each semester, the Director of Clinical Education (DCE) will review each student's clinical performance using a comprehensive evaluation form noting the student's competency level for each learning domain.
 Students will receive a pass or fail grade based on the evaluation results.